are7are7/austinMetis/README.md

-# chi17_ml1
+# Machine Learning: Algorithms and Applications

-Chicago - Machine Learning - Cohort 1 repository
+This repository hosts the curriculum for the class